tryolabs/react-examples/kanban/README.md

 }
 ```

-Since we change the class of the drop bin depending on its state, we use this
+Since we change the class of the task list's drop bin depending on its state, we
-state to style it.
-When the state is `none`, we hide it, on the two other
+use this state to style it.
+When the state is `none`, we hide it, on the two
-states, we change the color:
+other states, we change the color: Orange when a task is being dragged around,
+and green when it is hovering over a drop bin.

 ```css
 .drop-state-none {